Learn about Ohio Public Facilities Commission, including Featured News.

-Higher Education - A 1999 constitutional amendment authorizes general obligation debt to be issued to pay the cost of capital facilities for state-supported and state-assisted institutions of higher education.
+Higher Education - A 1999 constitutional amendment authorizes general obligation debt to be issued to pay the cost of school buildings and related capital facilities for state-supported and state-assisted institutions of higher education.
 There is no constitutional limit on the amount of debt that can be outstanding at any time.

 Natural Resources - A 1993 constitutional amendment authorizes $200 million of general obligation debt to be issued to finance capital facilities for parks and natural resources improvements.
 Additional debt may be issued as outstanding debt is retired, provided that no more than $200 million is outstanding at any time.
 Not more than $50 million may be issued in any fiscal year.
 The full faith and credit, revenue (excluding net state lottery proceeds), and taxing power (excluding highway user receipts) of the state are pledged to retire this debt.

 Site Development - A 2005 constitutional amendment authorizes the issuance of $150 million of general obligation debt for the development of sites for industry, commerce, distribution, and research and development by preparing those sites for immediate development by business prospects.
 Not more than $30 million was permitted to be issued in each of the first three fiscal years and not more than $15 million in any other fiscal year.